Airway Management in Dallas, TX

 When Should You or Your Child See An Airway Management Expert?

-If you or your child demonstrates any of the following symptoms, then we recommend an evaluation with our orthodontist and Airway Management expert, Dr. Ward.
+If you or your child demonstrates any of the following symptoms, we recommend an airway evaluation with Dr. Ward.

 Symptoms in Toddlers & Children

 - Breathing through the mouth instead of the nose, outside of periods of illness or congestion

 - Periods of no breathing or breath-holding while asleep

 - Undersized compared to their peers or slower-than-average growth

 - Chronic daytime sleepiness despite a “full night’s sleep”